-- •We expect children to listen carefully to instructions in lessons.
-If they do not do so, we ask them either to move to a place nearer the teacher, or to sit on their own. - •We expect children to try their best in all activities.
+•We expect children to listen carefully to instructions in lessons.
+If they do not do so, we ask them either to move to a place nearer the teacher, or to sit on their own.

+- •We expect children to try their best in all activities.
 If they do not do so, we may ask them to redo a task. - •If a child is disruptive in class, the teacher reprimands him or her.
 If a child misbehaves repeatedly, we give the child time away from the rest of the class until s/he calms down, and is able to work sensibly again with others.
 'Time out' lasts for 1 minute per age of the child's life. - •The safety of the children is paramount in all situations.
 If a child's behaviour endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session. - •If a child threatens, hurts or bullies another child, the class teacher records the incident and the child receives a sanction.
 If a child repeatedly acts in a way that disrupts or upsets others, the school contacts the child's parents or carers and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the child.
 At this stage a personalised, individual behaviour plan with targets for improved behaviour expectations, is put in place.
 Input is given at a formal meeting by the head teacher, class teacher, parents/carers and the child.
 This is reviewed on a regular basis with the involvement of all parties to monitor improvements and set new targets. - •The class teacher discusses the school rules / expectations with each class.
-In addition to the school rules, each class also has its own classroom charter, which is agreed by the children and displayed on the wall of the classroom.
 In this way, every child in the school knows the standard of behaviour that we expect in our school.
-If there are incidents of anti-social behaviour, the class teacher discusses these with the whole class during circle time. - •The school does not tolerate bullying of any kind.
+If there are incidents of antisocial behaviour, the class teacher discusses these with the whole class during circle time. - •The school does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
 We do everything in our power to ensure that all children attend school free from fear.